CyL97/Awesome-Video-Generation-Post-Training/README.md

 ![teaser](figures/teaser.png)
 While large-scale pretraining has significantly improved video generation models, aligning them with human intent, physical constraints, and deployment requirements remains a major challenge.
 As a result, post-training and alignment techniques have rapidly become a central research focus in modern video generation.

-In our survey paper *“Video Generation Models: A Survey of Post-Training and Alignment”*, we systematically review recent progress in supervised fine-tuning, self-training and distillation, preference-based optimization, and inference-time alignment methods.
+In our survey paper, we systematically review recent progress in supervised fine-tuning, self-training and distillation, preference-based optimization, and inference-time alignment methods.

 This repository serves as a companion resource to the survey.
 It aims to: